adarshraj93/Self-Driving-Car-Engineer/P2-Advanced-Lane-Lines/README.md

 ### 6. Calculate the Radius of Curvature & Vehicle Position
-After the x position of the lane lines are interpolated,a  2nd order polynomial fit can be found of the form Ay^2 + By + C for the two lanes.
+After the x position of the lane lines are interpolated,a  2nd order polynomial fit can be formed of the form Ay^2 + By + C for the two lanes.

 The curvature of the lane lines are calculated using the below equation: